TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_oop.md

 If the faster pointer reach the last element, the slower one should be on the middle.

 #### Given an array of integers going from 1 to 100 (both inclusive) there is a duplicated entry.
 How to find it?
-Store the first element in a temporary variable then iterating over the array, if there is no match, begin the process with the second element and so on till an equality comparison return true.
+Creating an empty Set.
+Then iterating over the array and examine each element from the array before put the new element into the Set with a comparison between the Set's elements and the nem element.
+If the element already present then we have the duplicate.

 #### What is a linked list?
 How to find if a linked list has a loop?
 Linked list is a data structure which hold the values in a field and a pointer to the next element (and optionally a pointer to the previous).
-Floyds cycle say:
+Floyd's cycle say:
 starting with two pointers, one is faster than the other, if they met, there is a loop in the list.

 #### What is the Big O time complexity of the common operations in an ArrayList, LinkedList, HashMap?
 And of a bubble sort, quicksort, finding items in a Binary Search tree?